gnunicorn/blog/_posts/2014-07-28-lean-startup-canvas-the-wrong-tool.md

 ---
 layout: post
-title: "The broken path of using Lean Startup Canvas for Tech Ventures"
+title: "Lean Startup Canvas: the wrong tool."
-description: ""
+description: "I already <span class=\"strikethrough\">ranted</span>wrote about the [Lean Startup Canvas last week](/2014/07/21/warning-lean-startup-canvas-may-derail-your-tech-venture).
+After giving it some more thought, I now realize that the problems with the canvas extend beyond its focus on profit as the main purpose for any venture.
+In fact, I argue that the canvas fails to capture the nature of many tech-driven ventures and the motivation of their founders.
+Let me explain."
 tags: ["lean canvas", "thoughts", "lean", "broken"]
-image: /assets/content/posts/broken-path.jpg
+image: /assets/content/posts/2014-07-28-hammer-the-screw.jpg
 ---

-I already <span class="strikethrough">ranted</span>wrote about the [Lean Startup Canvas last week](/2014/07/22/lean-canvas-missing-pieces/).
+I already <span class="strikethrough">ranted</span>wrote about the [Lean Startup Canvas last week](/2014/07/21/warning-lean-startup-canvas-may-derail-your-tech-venture).
 After giving it some more thought, I now realize that the problems with the canvas extend beyond its focus on profit as the main purpose for any venture.
 In fact, I argue that the canvas fails to capture the nature of many tech-driven ventures and the motivation of their founders.
 Let me explain:

 ### Product vs. Market